mini-software/MiniAuth/README.md

 ### Introduction

-"One-line code" adds a JWT account and dynamic routing permission management system to "existing new or old projects."
+"One-line code" adds identity management web for your new/old projects

 <table>
     <tr>